zac-k/phase-ret-dl/README.md

 ### 'Experimental Test Data'

 Boolean.
 If `True`, loads the test images from experimental data.
 The filenames of specific images are currently hard-coded into the program, and will need to be changed for specific use cases.

+### 'Retrieve Phase Component'

+Set to 'total', 'electrostatic', or 'magnetic'.
+Component of the phase that is used for training, phase retrieval, and error determination.

 ## imaging_parameters